geoserver/geoserver/doc/en/user/source/extensions/wmts-multidimensional/performance.rst

 **Querying the sidecar table will bypass all of the main table configurations and security, including**:

-* Property mapping (renaming, type modification, synthetic propertis based on expression).
+* Property mapping (renaming, type modification, synthetic properties based on expression).
 * CQL filtering defined in the layer configuration.
 * Any security restriction (the layer must be public).